razvantomegea/movin-contracts/Whitepaper.md

 - Premium users can earn additional rewards through METs tracking
 - Premium status can only be set by contract owner
 - Premium status affects reward calculation and activity tracking
+- Enables staking for the 24-month lock period

 ### 5. Referral System

 - Users can refer multiple people
 - Each referee can only have one referrer
-- Referrer receives 1% of referee's rewards (ACTIVITY_REFERRAL_BONUS_PERCENT)
+- Referrer receives 1% of referee's claimed activity rewards (`REFERRAL_BONUS_PERCENT = 100` basis points)
-- Referral bonuses are paid automatically when rewards are claimed
+- Referral bonuses are paid automatically when activity rewards are claimed
 - Self-referral is not allowed
 - Referral relationships cannot be changed once established